Pearl in the Alpilles

 Established in 1148, the Abbey's fortunes have waxed and waned over the years, being at times abandoned and even used as a farmstead storage facility for livestock and crops.
 After Crossbow (1986) around 1988 the monks moved again into Senanque and it has been a working monastery since that time.
 Tours are given, but because Cistercians are a silent, cloistered order, visitors are not allowed to wander on their own throughout the facility as the monks live, work, worship and pray.
 Today's monks have a modern residence, but in the Middle Ages, this is where as many as 30 monks slept.
 The dormitory was partitioned so each monk's bed had a bit of privacy.
 The door at the far end led to stone steps down into the church.
 Since the monks gathered 7 times during the day and night to sing the hours, it was important for them to have easy access to the church.
 The stairway in the foreground leads to the cloister.When not working or worshiping, the monks spent time here in the cloister in meditation and prayer.
 The 'warming room' and the chapter house open into the cloister.

-The unknown place in the beginning of ep 15 Possessed.
-Stefan seems to be confused after he fell off a mountain while he tried to save Eleanor (episode 12 The Pass).
-In Episode 15 Possessed, Eleanor found out where her father is and wants to get him out of this bad institute for madmen.
-Below Stefan is found lost and is taken away to the 'madhouse.'
+This unknown place you can see below is the beginning of ep.
+15 Possessed.
+Scene: Stefan seems to be confused after he fell off a mountain while he tried to save Eleanor (previous episode 12 The Pass).
+In Episode Possessed, Eleanor succeeded in locating her father and wanted to get him out of this bad institute for madmen.

-They're walking on the right wing (then you have to pass the right arcades and you will see the alley)
+1986/78 They're walking on the right wing (then you have to pass the right arcades and you will see the alley) around 2917

-"These are not the eyes of a madman," Rosanne says to Stefan.
+Rosanne to Stefan: "These are not the eyes of a madman."

 The cages hung in 7 and 8